#46 - 401(k) Asset Allocation with Mutual Funds in the Stock Market

 A high majority of 401(k)’s only contain mutual funds; and these are financial vehicles that take money from investors or in other words, pools of money collected and the fund invests in securities including bonds, stocks and money market instruments, and other assets.

-So this leads into one’s risk tolerance meaning how aggressive or conservative is someone choosing to be.
-Typically, the younger people are, the tendency is to invest more aggressively and as they age the plan is to become more convesative.
+This leads into one’s risk tolerance meaning how aggressive or conservative is someone choosing to be.
+Typically, the younger people are, the tendency is to invest more aggressively and as they age the plan is to become more conservative.
 However, this depends on an individual's comfort level.

 So as you begin or modify your journey, spend an hour or so and look at the available funds in your plan to see what’s offered.
 Look at historical returns, the expense ratios, a fund's scoring against its peers and what the company is invested in.
 After that, take a peek every month or so to see how things progress with your investment choices.
 Remember, with this type of investing it is the tortoise that wins the race; not the hare.